Browse audiobooks by Sheila Newberry, listen to samples and when you're ready head over to Audiobooks.com where you can get 3 FREE audiobooks on us

 Audiobook

-A Winter Hope: A heartwarming festive World War II saga
+A Winter Hope: A heartwarming wintery World War II story from the much-loved saga author

 Sheila Everett, Sheila Newberry (Author), Rosie Jones (Narrator)